 - Google does not access data in this system for advertising or other purposes.

-For additional information about how Google Protects the privacy of Education GSuite Domain, please visit the Google Privacy & Security Website.
+For additional information about how Google protects the privacy of Google Workspace for Education Domains, please visit the Google Privacy & Security Website.

-BCSD contracts with a third party vender to monitor student activity within the GSuite account for the purpose of keeping all students safe.
-This includes the monitoring of email conversations as well as the content of documents and pictures stored within the GSuite account.
-If inappropriate material is identified, school and district administration will be notified and take appropriate action.
-In extreme circumstances, where the inappropriate material may indicate a potential threat of harm, the contracted vendor has been authorized to contact the police directly as well as notifying school and district administration.
+BCSD contracts with a third party vendor, Gaggle, to monitor student activity within the Google account for the purpose of keeping all students safe.
+This includes the monitoring of email conversations as well as the content of documents and pictures stored within the Google account.
+If inappropriate material is identified, school and district administration will be notified and they will take appropriate action.
+In extreme circumstances, where the inappropriate material may indicate a potential threat of harm, the contracted vendor has been authorized to contact the police directly as well as notify school and district administration.

-All BCSD computers are filtered and monitored whether use occurs in our schools or from another location.
+All BCSD computers are filtered and use is monitored whether they are being used in our schools or another location.
 Internet activity is logged, monitored and filtered using products by Lightspeed Systems.
 All internet activity is monitored for appropriate use.
 The filtering restrictions are based on the categorization of website in terms of age-appropriate access.
 Access is limited based on the education level of the students - Elementary, Middle School, or High School.
 Monitoring may include username, device description, websites visited and device location.
 Inappropriate use is flagged and will be reported to the Principal.